 America’s 640 million acres of federal public lands are the backbone of our rich outdoor heritage.
 However, some extremist politicians would like to sell off YOUR public lands to the highest bidder and close off access forever.
 Please join us in the continued fight to keep public lands in public hands.
-Continue reading for more information on how you can take action in the Nevada State Legislature and in Congress to #KeepItPublic.
-Sign the petition to the Nevada State Legislature asking them to keep public lands in public hands!
+Continue reading for more information on recent public land victories in the Nevada State Legislature and in Congress to #KeepItPublic.

 Pro Public Lands Legislation in the Nevada State Legislature

 Senate Bill 413

 Nevada State Senator Nicole Cannizzaro and thirteen co-sponsors introduced SB413 in the Nevada State Legislature on March 20th.
-SB413, signed by Governor Sandoval on June 1st, will establish the last Saturday in September of each year as “Public Lands Day” in the State of Nevada and would require the Governor to issue annually a proclamation encouraging the observance of Public Lands Day.
+SB413, signed by Governor Sandoval on June 1st, will establish the last Saturday in September of each year as “Public Lands Day” in the State of Nevada.
 The bill specifically mentions that Nevadans do not want our public lands to be transferred to state control.
-An official Public Lands Day would serve as an annual reminder to our elected officials that Nevadans value our public lands and want to keep them public!
+An official Public Lands Day will serve as an annual reminder to our elected officials that Nevadans value our public lands and want to keep them public!
 Help us thank these state legislators for standing up for our public lands!
 Read the full text of the bill here.

 SUPPORT: Senate Joint Resolution 12

 Senate Joint Resolution 12 passed the Nevada State Legislature in May of 2017.
 This resolution expresses support for the retention of federal management and control of federal public lands in this State and also rescinds Senate Joint Resolution 1 which passed in the 78th Session of the Nevada Legislature (2015).
 Senate Joint Resolution 1 was a resolution that urged Congress to transfer management of public lands in Nevada to state control and passed on an extremely thin margin and on pure party lines.
-Public lands should never be a partisan issue and it's imperative that we rescind SJR1 to send a clear message to our elected officials in Congress that Nevadans want to keep public lands in public hands!
 Read the bill text here.